More and more fly fishermen are experiencing the incredible thrill of catching their first sailfish on fly.

 Many have gotten hooked at the adrenalin rush and keep coming back to get their fix and experience the excitement over and over again every year.

-Kuala Rompin has a huge part to play in this – by offering large numbers of sailfish and affordability.
+Kuala Rompin has a huge part to play in this – by offering large numbers of sailfish (higher chances of success) and affordability.

 BETTER NUMBERS BETTER POSSIBILITIES

 Large numbers of sailfish is crucial to your chances of success.
-Billfish is notoriously difficult to catch on artificial lure, let alone on fly.
+Billfish can be notoriously difficult to catch on artificial lure, let alone on fly.

 Check out our new dedicated Fly-fishing website for even more tips and news.”